Sciatica Pain Relief: Can a Chiropractor Help with Sciatica?

 chiropractor performing an adjustment to treat sciatica pain in a patient

 Specific treatment plans vary based on the origin of pain, but oftentimes it follows the same recipe.
-A visit to True Sport Care for sciatica will often consist of the following:
+A visit to True Sport Care chiropractor for sciatica will often consist of the following:

 The combination of these three is intended to relieve pain, mobilize the joints (a “reset”, if you will), and then strengthen and stabilize to prolong periods of relief.